nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 OK, this is interesting!
 The `dtypes` command appears to think we have some non-numeric data in the `sepalLength` column, and we know this because it classifies the column as the `object` type.

-**Spoiler alert**:  Remember when I said above we are using a modified version of the `Iris Data Set`?
+**Spoiler alert**:  Remember when I said above that we are using a modified version of the `Iris Data Set`?
 This is the reason: I intentionally placed two problematic records into the data to simulate what might happen if a few slipped through our initial cleaning.
-Below we'll take a few basic actions to mitigate this...
+Below we'll take a few basic actions to mitigate this…

 If we sort of the data in descending order the non-numeric values should float to the top and give us a better idea of what is occurring: